Anujmishra2005/Adobe_Hackathon_Solution/Solution_1a/README.md

 ## 🧾 Output Format

-Each output JSON file will have the following structure:
+Each output `.json` file will follow this structure:

 ```json
 {